smit1998/Weather-App/README.md

 Task Master project created in React and Python using SQLite for storage.

+## Requirements
+- Python3 version 3.7.3 or over

 ## How to Setup the project

 1. git clone this project